fabianlischka/paco/README.md

       then also bay.ki, bay.kj, bay.ks to compute K
       then also bay.bj, bay.bi, ones to compute A, then Am (diagonal trans) and Bm
-    * these are written out, manually, to A.txt and B.txt
+    * these are written out, manually, with write_csr_matrix.m, to A.txt and B.txt
     * C.txt and D.txt are hardcoded
-3. run control_main, dd_main, or dd_gmres
+3. run (on the cluster) control_main, dd_main, or dd_gmres

 ### Notes: Installation of FreeFem++